As an Amazon Associate we earn a small commission from qualifying purchases.

 And since my wife is immunocompromised because of a kidney transplant she had twenty years ago, we were limiting contact with everyone.
 So it was literally just us.

-I know it’s not our job as parents to entertain our kids, but we felt bad for them.
+I know it’s not our job as parents to entertain our kids (we’re no helicopter parents), but we felt bad for them and we wanted to practice some positive parenting.
 So we came up with new and creative ways to keep things fresh around the house.
 I took up Minecraft to play with the kids and my wife kept a steady supply of crafts available for when that got stale.

 Things got easier of course and we got used to it, but being in close quarters with our little people and no break was challenging in the beginning.